Cups to Pounds Calculator

 Our cups to pounds calculator uses two imperial measurements: cups and pounds.
 However, these two units measure substances differently.
 A cup is a unit of volume - how much space does something take up.
 Most recipes using cups are based on the US customary cup (236.59 mL), which is what we will be using in this calculator, although there is also a metric cup (250 mL) occasionally used by countries such as the UK, AU, NZ, CA, and ZA.

 Most recipes use cups when baking, but occasionally you come across ingredients in a recipe in pounds - especially when measuring out flour.
 A pound (lb) is a unit of mass - how much does something weigh?
-The abbreviation lb comes from the Roman unit libra, which is Latin for scales or balance and was an earlier measurement from which pounds descended.
+The abbreviation lb came from the Roman unit libra, Latin for scales or balance, and was an earlier measurement from which pounds descended.
 A pound is also equal to 16 ounces, or 0.45 kilograms.

-If you are taking your baking to the next level and need exact measurements, you may be better off measuring weight in grams.
+If you wish to take your baking to the next level and need exact measurements, you may be better off measuring weight in grams.
 Because this is a cups to pounds converter, the units are set automatically to pounds and cups; however, you can change the units to several different volume and mass units.

 How do I convert cups to pounds and pounds to cups?

-density = mass/volume, if we know the density of the substance and the desired volume OR mass (weight), we can calculate:
+Because the density of an object is equal to its mass divided by its volume, or in equation form: , if we know the density of the substance and the desired volume OR mass (weight), we can calculate:

 What is the density of the substance I am measuring?

-Within our cups to pounds calculator, we have included the densities of most of the common ingredients that you would come across in a recipe that would require you to convert pounds to cups or convert cups to pounds.
+Within our cups to pounds calculator, we have included the densities of the most common ingredients that you would come across in a recipe requiring you to convert pounds to cups or convert cups to pounds.
 Keep in mind that there is variation in the density of substances dependent on specific qualities of a particular brand of a product and how tightly you pack it into a container.
 Therefore, even though we have done our best to research densities for you, there may be some variation between our list and the specific ingredient you are using.

-If you know the density of the ingredient you are using, or you need to do a pounds to cups or cups to pounds conversion for a substance we don’t have on the list, you can manually enter the density in the advanced mode version of the calculator.
-The Food and Agriculture Organization (FAO) has a density database with the density of most foods you can think of, with everything from chopped onions to eggplant parmesan!
+If you know the density of the ingredient you are using, or you need to do a pounds to cups or cups to pounds conversion for a substance we don’t have on the list; you can manually enter the density in the advanced mode version of the calculator.
+The Food and Agriculture Organization (FAO) has a, with everything from chopped onions to eggplant parmesan!